We supply and produce the pollen forecast for the UK in conjunction with the Met Office.

 Forecast for 12th to 18th October: Spores: Moderate.
 Pollen: very low.

-Tree Pollen - High
+Tree Pollen Count - Low

-Grass Pollen - Low
+Grass Pollen Count - Low

-Weed Pollen - Low
+Weed Pollen Count - Low

-Forecasts are available on a regional basis to cover the whole of the UK including Northern Ireland and the Republic of Ireland.
+Pollen forecasts are available on a regional basis to cover the whole of the UK including Northern Ireland and the Republic of Ireland.
 They can also be provided in detail for individual regions.

 Daily pollen forecasts are issued from the middle of March to the end of August.

 Fungal spore forecasts are available from the University of Worcester from September to early October.
 Please contact Beverley on the number above for details.

 Daily pollen forecasts are featured in newspapers, on radio, on television and various web pages.